Space Across the Curriculum

 Surviving on Mars

-Leanne Rehme, Space Education Specialist at the Space Foundation will present, “Surviving on Mars”.
+Leanne Rehme, Space Education Specialist at the Space Foundation presents, “Surviving on Mars”.
 This webinar is a series of hands-on lessons based on humans surviving on Mars and include landing design, habitat creation, space suit design, and human nourishment.
-It will be an exciting and informative session!
-Sign up today!
+Mission To Mars Webinar

 Space Foundation Lunch Bytes are NEW mini sessions geared for the lunch break!
 These mini-sessions are designed for any teacher to watch during lunch or your planning period!
 Learn how to write grants, integrate technology in your classroom, catch up on quick space facts, and so much more!